Leibniz University Hannover Publication Guidelines

 Name Surname, Leibniz University Hannover, Institute of Technical Chemistry, Callinstraße 5, 30167 Hannover, Germany

-If there is more than one institutional affiliation, e.g. due to joint appointments or cross-institutional doctoral programmes, all corresponding institutions must be listed as affiliations.
-Leibniz University Hannover is listed first if it is the primary affiliation.
+If there is more than one institutional affiliation – e.g. due to joint appointments or cross-institutional doctoral programmes – all corresponding institutions must be listed as affiliations.
+If Leibniz University Hannover is the primary affiliation, it should be listed first.
 If the research work was primarily carried out at one of the other institutions, the order can be adjusted.

 In the event of a change of institution during the research and publication process, the institution at which the research was primarily conducted must always be indicated.
-If relevant parts of the research were carried out at both institutions, both institutions must be named.
-This information also applies to visiting researchers at Leibniz University.
+If relevant parts of the research were carried out at both institutions, both institutions must be listed.
+This information also applies to visiting researchers at Leibniz University Hannover.

-More information can be found on the website of the HRK (German Rectors' Conference) in "Recommendation on guidelines for stating affiliations in publications".
+More information is available on the German Rectors' Conference (HRK) website: "Recommendation on guidelines for stating affiliations in publications".

 Name Surname ¹²